 The average household causes about 6 tonnes of carbon dioxide every year.
 Adopting the recommendations in this report can reduce emissions and protect the environment.
 You could reduce emissions even more by switching to renewable energy sources.
-In addition there are many simple every day measures that will save money, improve comfort and reduce the impact on the environment, such as:
+In addition there are many simple every day measures that will save money, improve comfort and reduce the impact on the environment.
+Some examples are given at the end of this report.